Shell

 value: setmyvalue

-Please note the environment variable "DRY_RUN" is always defined by Updatecli to either true or false depending if we run updatecli diff or updatecli apply
+Please note the environment variable "DRY_RUN" is always defined by Updatecli to either true or false depending if we run updatecli diff or updatecli apply.

 Shell Source